SalesforceDevelopersJapan/lightning-components-tutorial-jp/create-contactlist-component.md

     ```

     ### Code Highlights:
-    - The controller assigned to the component (first line of code) refers to the **server-side controller** (ContactController) you created in module 2.
+    - The controller assigned to the component (first line of code) refers to the **server-side controller** (ContactListController) you created in module 2.
     - The **contacts** attribute is defined to hold the list of Contact objects returned from the server.
     - The **init** handler is defined to execute some code when the component is initialized.
 That code (**doInit**) is defined in the component's
 **client-side controller** (you'll implement the controller in the next step).